New England Patriots show off customized Boeing 767 | WHIZ News

 WARWICK, R.I.
 (AP) — The New England Patriots are celebrating the inaugural flight of their very own Boeing 767.

-The team will be at T.F.
-Green Airport in Rhode Island on Wednesday before heading to Florida, where they play the Tampa Bay Buccaneers on Thursday.
+The team was at T.F.
+Green Airport in Rhode Island on Wednesday before taking their customized aircraft to Florida, where they play the Tampa Bay Buccaneers on Thursday.

-They’ll take their customized aircraft, which is painted with the team’s logo and red-white-and-blue colors, and includes the Pats’ five Lombardi trophies painted on the tail.
+The plane is painted with the team’s logo amid red-white-and-blue colors.
+It also has the team’s five Lombardi trophies painted on the tail.

-In a video the team posted online , Jim Nolan, chief operating officer of Gillette Stadium, explains the team can now bring all their people and equipment on every trip.
-He says they’ve installed the widest and largest seats the plane can handle, and added five inches of legroom beyond a typical first-class seat.
+In a video posted online , Gillette Stadium Chief Operating Officer Jim Nolan explains the team can now bring all its people and equipment on every trip.
+He says they’ve installed the widest and largest seats the plane can handle and added five inches of legroom beyond a typical first-class seat.

 The team has two of the planes and will use one as a backup.